What is Muir-Torre syndrome?

 - Pap test

-- Endometrial biopsy (a biopsy of the inner lining of the uterus done as a part of a pelvic examination)
+- Endometrial biopsy of the inner lining of the uterus

-- CA-125 blood test (a test to detect a protein found to be elevated in the blood of some women with ovarian cancer )
+- CA-125 blood test to look for a protein found to be elevated in the blood of some women with ovarian cancer

 Screening options may change over time as new technologies are developed and more is learned about Muir-Torre syndrome.
 It is important to talk with your doctor about appropriate screening tests.